michele-perrone/michele-perrone/README.md

 ### Hi there 👋

-My name is Michele and I'm Italian (yes, I make pizza and I'm quite good at it).
+My name is Michele and I'm Italian (before you ask: yes, I make pizza :pizza:).
 I'm a computer engineer and musician, desperately trying to bring my two souls together.
 Among my interests there are:
 * Embedded devices :computer:
 * Linux :penguin: